What Role Do Hormones Play in IBS?

 What Can You Do?

-As you can see, there are a number of possible hormonal influences on your digestive tract.
-If you are suffering from IBS, constipation, diarrhea, SIBO, bloating, or gas there may be a hormonal influence on your digestive tract.
+As you can see, several possible hormonal health influences on your digestive tract exist.
+If you are suffering from IBS, constipation, diarrhea, SIBO, bloating, or gas, there may be a hormonal influence on your digestive tract.

 Here’s how I can help: